 Enter a Dynamic Field Rooted in Technology, Creativity and Problem-Solving

-The Computer Science major at St. Edward’s provides a strong foundation and technical knowledge that equips you to work across numerous industries.
-You’ll apply what you learn in the classroom to projects and internships.
-And you’ll be challenged to create solutions to multi-faceted problems using existing technologies and technological tinkering.
+The Computer Science major at St. Edward’s provides a strong foundation in computing principles and hands-on technical experience that prepares you to thrive across diverse industries.
+You’ll apply classroom learning to real-world projects and internships, developing both your analytical and creative problem-solving skills.
+Through coursework, collaboration and innovation, you’ll learn to design and implement solutions to complex challenges using modern technologies and forward-thinking approaches.

 Why earn your Computer Science degree at St. Edward’s?